featurevisor/featurevisor/docs/use-cases/establishing-ownership.md

 ogImage: /img/og/docs-use-cases-establishing-ownership.png
 ---

 With the adoption of Featurevisor, many development teams can face the challenge of managing individual feature ownership.
-Since all configuration is managed using YAML files in a Git repository, it's essential to ensure that the right teams or individuals are notified and have the authority to approve changes to specific feature flags. {% .lead %}
+Since all configuration is managed as files in a Git repository, it's essential to ensure that the right teams or individuals are notified and have the authority to approve changes to specific feature flags. {% .lead %}

 Without proper management, unintended changes could be introduced, leading to potential issues in the production environment, misaligned business goals, or security vulnerabilities.